steveandroulakis/shell-novice/05-exploreTools.md

 > ## Utilise your skills and make and index file(s) {.challenge}
 >
-> 1. go to your home directory
+> 1. go to your home directory (~/)
-> 2. make new directory e.g working-dir or test-dir
+> 2. make a new directory for your data e.g working-dir or test-dir
-> 3. copy reference bacterial genome from ref-files directory somewhere under `/mnt/shared/software-carpentry`
+> 3. copy our reference bacterial genome from the ref-files directory under `/mnt/shared/software-carpentry` (find the file name with `ls`!)
->    to you newly created directory
+>    to your newly created directory
-> 4. make bwa index
+> 4. run bwa to make the index, ready for alignment

 > ## Make index files in its own directory {.challenge}
 >
-> 1. remove all files in one go
+> 1. remove all of the index files you created (try to remove them in one go with the * wildcard, but be careful!)
-> 2. create index files again, but make sure they go into its own directory e.g bwa-index
+> 2. create your index files again using bwa, but make sure they go into their own directory e.g make a new one called bwa-index

-> ## Make reference directory {.challenge}
->
-> 1. under your home directory make reference directory
-> 2. all your reference files and directories will go into that directory e.g bwa-index and fasta files
-> 3. copy reference genome file to reference directory
-> 4. make bwa index inside your reference directory

-Different ways of redirection stuff to new directory

-- some tools will a separate option e.g -o output directory
-  * some tools will create your directory
-  * others will not
-_you really don't know.
-I always assume that they do and it error out obvioiusly they don't then_
-- others will assume the path prefix (bwa assumes the path prefix) _I understand that if you specify the out directory in the path prefix than it must be created before hand_

 ### SAMtools

-For me Bioinformatics and CLI in general isn't about remebering all the tools and commands and they options, but about understanding how to ask the question and how quickly filter through the answers.

-_run samtools and expore options that might need.
-Follow the general protocol_
+Lets explore SAMtools together..

+_First, run the `samtools` command on its own._